fablabcb/CitRad-SensorUnit/Teensy_prototype/README.md

 | Pin 4 (Gnd)      | Linein Gnd L| Gnd    |
 | Pin 5 (signal I) | Linein L    | -      |
 | Pin 6 (signal Q) | Linein R    | -      |

+## Writing to SD card

+The program writes FFT data to the SD card (if present).
+The format is one 32bit unsigned integer timestamp in milliseconds since the start of the program followed by 1024 times 32bit floats of the FFT bins in dBFS.
+This repeats for as long as the program was running.

+In general every 12 milliseconds one dataset is written.
+Sometimes there seem to be hookups where there is longer times between datasets (up to 100 milliseconds).

+The file `read_binary_file.R` shows how to read this dataset into R.